guyguy2001/txircd/docs/oper-permissions.md

-info-glines           | Allows an oper to view the glines STATS type. info-qlines           | Allows an oper to view the qlines STATS type. info-zlines           | Allows an oper to view the zlines STATS type. whois-host            | Allows an oper to see the real host and IP address of any user.
+info-glines           | Allows an oper to view the glines STATS type. info-qlines           | Allows an oper to view the qlines STATS type. info-zlines           | Allows an oper to view the zlines STATS type. override-invisible    | Allows an oper to view users in /NAMES, /WHO, and other lists even if they wouldn't be able to due to the user mode +i being set. whois-host            | Allows an oper to see the real host and IP address of any user.